Mikejo5000/vsts-docs-pr/docs/extend/develop/public-project.md

 * Data presented by your extension is relevant to non-member users
 * Your extension contributes capabilities at the project level
 * Your extension contributes to areas of the product that are accessible by non-member users
-* Your extension does not extend or rely on features that are unavailable to non-member users, for example the Data Service or certain VSTS REST APIs.
+* Your extension does not extend or rely on features that are unavailable to non-member users, for example the extension data service or certain VSTS REST APIs.
 See the [Limitations](#limitations) section below for more details.

 ## Contribution visibility